 What To Purge

 Deciding what needs to go and what needs to stay in a home is a somewhat tricky topic.
 A lot will depend on the space you have and the needs of your family.
-However, these are the general rules of thumb I like to follow when it comes to deciding keep or purge.
+However, these are the general rules of thumb I like to follow when it comes to deciding what to keep or purge.

 Rule 1 – Keep items that are seasonally essential or that can be handed down to a named person.